• Skip to main content

 If you missed the 90th Lincoln Dinner, or would like to watch the documentary again, visit the Special Collections YouTube Channel.

-Lincoln Shrine’s New Cannon
+Lincoln Shrine’s Reproduction Cannon

-On Saturday, August 14, 2021, the Lincoln Memorial Shine dedicated its new cannon in Smiley Park!
 Thanks to the generosity of the Nies family of Redlands, the Lincoln Shrine now stewards a reproduction Model 1857 Napoleon 12-pounder field gun dated 1864.

 The dedication ceremony included the participation of Civil War reenactors and featured an artillery demonstration by the 1st Pennsylvania Light Artillery who instructed donor Dr. Boyd Nies as he fired the inaugural shot.

-Come and see the cannon in person.
+Come and see the cannon in person in Smiley Park.
 It’s the perfect selfie location!
-Make sure to tag #lincolnshine and use the hashtag #lincolnshrine to share your photos.
+Make sure to tag @lincolnshine and use the hashtag #lincolnshrine to share your photos.

-Learn more about the M1857 Napoleon 12-Pounder here.
+Learn more about the M1857 Napoleon 12-Pounder.

 Juneteenth Becomes a Federal Holiday